How to Cut Cauliflower

 Is Cauliflower Healthy?

 Cauliflower is one of the healthiest vegetables because it’s in the cruciferous family.
 Not only that, it’s a low-carb vegetable with a fairly neutral flavor, especially when cooked.
-That makes cauliflower a favorite go-to vegetable for both health enthusiasts and even those who are not necessarily vegetable enthused.
+That makes cauliflower a favorite go-to vegetable for both health enthusiasts and even those who are not necessarily vegetable-enthusiastic.
 Cauliflower offers vitamins and nutrients, including fiber, vitamin C, vitamin K, and more!

 How many cups in a head of cauliflower?

-Depending on the size of your head of cauliflower, you can expect between 4 to 6 cups of cauliflower florets from the plant.
+Depending on the size of your head of cauliflower, you can expect between 4 and 6 cups of cauliflower florets from the plant.
 So, if your recipe calls for 4 cups of cauliflower florets, one head of cauliflower should suffice.

 You can also use leaves and stem pieces in stir-fries or as part of vegan fried rice.